 - Please arrive five to ten minutes early to allow time to check in and get settled.
 Always check in at the front desk or the back gate for outdoor yoga even if you’ve made an online reservation.

 - We suggest you wear comfortable, non-restrictive workout clothing.
 Layers help to adjust for temperature changes during and after class.

 - Remove your shoes before entering the yoga room.
-You may leave your shoes in a cubby in the studio lobby.
-This preserves the sacred nature of the studio space.
-We recommend taking your valuables inside the studio.
+You may leave your shoes in a cubby in the studio lobby to help preserve the sacred nature and cleanliness of the studio space.
+We recommend taking your valuables with you into the yoga room.

 - Please practice Saucha (cleanliness) by kindly wiping up any sweat from around your yoga mat after class.
 Your yoga Sangha (community) will thank you for your thoughtfulness.

 - Please refrain from wearing fragrances, perfume, or cologne to class, and remember to turn your cell phone off.

 - We suggest starting with Gentle Yoga or Yoga I classes and avoid eating heavy food one to two hours before class.